 How to Prepare Your Year 6 Pupils for SATs

-As we head towards February, every Year 6 teacher will be focused on the upcoming SATs, and ensuring that their pupils are as prepared as they possibly can be.
-Many of you will be seasoned at this and have well-oiled processes in place, that you’ve tweaked and honed over the years.
+As we head into the second half of the Spring term, we know Year 6 teachers across the nation will be 100% focused on the SATs, wanting their pupils to be as prepared as possible for the upcoming tests.
+Many of you will be seasoned at guiding your pupils through and have well-oiled processes in place, that you’ve tweaked and honed over the years.

 Seasoned or not, there is one indisputable truth about SATs and that’s that this will be the first time around for your pupils.
 As such, it’s vital that pupil wellbeing is considered every step along the way.
 SATs aren’t the be-all and end-all and in the bigger scheme of events, your pupils’ mental health is much more important than a set of results.